LEGIT-GENIUS/MEXICO-TOY-SALES-PROJECT/README.md

 # ANSWERS TO BUSINESS QUESTIONS BASED ON THE ANALYSIS WITH THE USE OF MICROSOFT EXCEL AND POWERBI

 **1. Which product categories drive the biggest profits?
 Is this the same across store locations?**
-The product category that drives the biggest profits is the Toy category with an approximate profit of $1,079,527($1.08 million).
-However, this is not the same across all location, the product category that drives the biggest profit in each location is written below;
+The product category with the biggest profits is the Toy category with an approximated profit level of $1,079,527($1.08 million).
+However, this is not the same across all location, the product category driving the biggest profit in each location is written below;

 * Airport: Electronics with its total profit valued at $108,197.